Arizona Field Course

-Arizona Desert Ecology and Herpetology
+Arizona Desert Ecology and Herpetology 2023-24

-Run by School of Natural Sciences
+School of Environmental & Natural Sciences

 10 day field course in Arizona and New Mexico or equivalent areas, focused on herpetology and desert ecology.

 Prepare for field course by background reading.
 Carry out field excursions to habitats, including both daytime and nighttime fieldwork and lab work.
 Learn about the habitats and fauna by a variety of means, including personal observations, talks by BU and local staff.
 Observe and record animal behaviour and habitat by various means that may include photography, video recording and/or sketching.

 Under staff supervision, practice capturing and handling of fauna, particularly reptiles and amphibians, while observing ethical and safety protocols.
 Carry out species identification using field guides and keys.
 At the end of the fieldwork, an assignment will be set which will include numerical analysis of data, observations or material collected in the field.